Sopra20-03/project-client/README.md

 You will also see any lint errors in the console (use Google Chrome!).

 In order for the application to run completely, also make sure you have an instance of the [backend](https://github.com/Sopra20-03/project-server) of the game running on your machine.
+By default, the Spring backend runs on port 8080.
+However, if you come by problems when running the application check the [getDomain.js](./src/helpers/getDomain.js) file and put in the correct server URL.

 ### Releases
 To create a release, push a production-ready code base to the master branch and it will automatically deploy to